Lab Director

 Lab Manager

-Halle is a fourth-year undergraduate student pursuing an Honours Specialization in Psychology at Western University.
+Halle is a fourth-year undergraduate student pursuing an Honours Specialization in Psychology.
 Her role in the lab involves coordinating projects, participant recruitment, and aid in weekly tasks.
-Halle is interested in how vulnerable populations are implicated in the legal system, specifically children who experience chronic stress.
-She hopes to obtain a career in legal policy, where she can contribute to creating inclusive and preventative programs that serve youth and young adults who are at high risk of committing crime.
+Halle is interested in how vulnerable populations are impacted by stress and adversity as well as prevention and intervention methods that can minimize their impact.
 In her personal time she enjoys going on walks with her dog and catching up with her family and friends over FaceTime.

-Joshua is a 4th year undergraduate student pursuing an Honours Psychology (BSc) degree.
+Joshua is a fourth-year undergraduate student pursuing an Honours Psychology (BSc) degree.
 He has previously done research in the memory field, but is looking forward to learning about the developmental factors that affect various types of psychopathology.
+Josh also completed his honours thesis in the Sandre Lab!
 In his free time he loves cooking, going to the gym, and playing volleyball!

 Research Assistant